corbett-lab/lineage-curation/autolin/README.md

 In it's most basic iteration, autolin can be run with the command `python3 propose_sublineages.py -i {name of MAT}` however, several considerations must be taken into account for quality automated lineage designations.

 First, many pathogens have existing lineage/strain naming conventions that are already standing, and working with these existing conventions is likely the most appropriate way to move forward with further lineage names.
 For this reason, inputting a MAT with annotated nodes is more useful for certain pathogens.
 Instructions on annotating a MAT can also be found within the UShER documentation.
-Annotated MATs for certain pathogens such as M. tuberculosis and SARS-CoV-2 are available at https://hgdownload.gi.ucsc.edu/hubs/GCF/000/195/955/GCF_000195955.2/UShER_Mtb_SRA/ and https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/.
+Annotated MATs for certain pathogens such as M. tuberculosis and SARS-CoV-2 are available at https://hgdownload.gi.ucsc.edu/hubs/GCF/000/195/955/GCF_000195955.2/UShER_Mtb_SRA/ and https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/. ** NOTE!!! although matUtils annotate and autolin are capable of handling MATs with more than 1 annotation per node, we strongly advise against using MATs with more than 1 annotation pernode.
+Much of our additional tools assume 1 annotation and will raise an error with more than 1.

 Please note that running `python3 propose_sublineages.py -i {name of MAT}` on the annotated global phylogenies of M. tuberculosis and ESPECIALLY SARS-CoV-2 may result in significant run times as there are many existing lineages and sublineages that would all be examined for their potential sublineage designations.
 For this reason, large, well-annotated pathogens will likely require intentional targeting of clades of interest (see below for details).